-The latest one sentence summaries of the books I’ve read between the last round up in August and the end of October 2019.
+The latest one sentence summaries of the 11 books I’ve finished reading between the last round up in June 2020 and the end of August 2020.

 John Maher “MoonLighting: Night Photography in the Outer Hebrides”: Not many words, but lots of fantastic night images by erstwhile Buzzcocks drummer, John Maher, all shot on his home island of Lewis/Harris.
 (More details about the work can be found at http://www.theflyingmonk.co.uk)

 Will Birch “Cruel to Be Kind: The Life & Music of Nick Lowe”: Really good biography of singer/songwriter/producer Lowe which provides a detailed portrayal of his career, particularly his peak years (around the time of Stiff Records), but running right through to the present day.

 Akala “Natives: Race & Class in the Ruins of Empire”: This book was recommended by Loyle Carner, and it’s an excellent read: well-researched, and well-written; in one or two places things are a little bit more nuanced than portrayed, but this is a great place to start if you want to understand more about British (and American) history than is taught in the schools.

 Carlo Petrini “Slow Food Nation: Why Our Food Should Be Good, Clean and Fair”: I went back to re-read this, and it’s probably even more pertinent today than it was when it first came out (in Italian) in 2005: much of the content ties in with climate change issues (food miles, monocultures, soil erosion etc.) as Petrini makes a compelling case for a new multidisciplinary science of gastronomy.

 Mary Robinson “Climate Justice” A Man-made Problem With a Feminist Solution”: Highly readable (and relatable) collection of stories of people living on the front line of the effects of climate change, and the ingenious solutions they are developing for the problems it poses them.